-There are two key differences that separate the poor leader from a great leader.
+There are two key differences that separate a poor leader from a great leader.
 One such difference lies in the leader’s ability to absorb intellectual challenges without suffering a diminished ego.
 Self-esteem and real confidence make this possible.
-The other key difference is that a great leader recognizes the value that conflict can bring to the executive table, the board room or an employee conference.
-He does not eschew it, but relishes it.
+The other key difference is that a great leader recognizes the value that conflict can bring to the executive table, the board room, or an employee conference.
+She does not eschew it but relishes it.

 As counter-intuitive as it sounds, if there is one skill that identifies a truly effective leader, it is the ability and the willingness to create conflict.
 Not conflict that destroys and disperses, but conflict that strengthens and unifies.
 We can describe such conflict as being galvanizing.
 It stimulates people to act, to think, to do.
 And when the conflict is resolved through healthy debate, we are left with something that is stronger than when we started.
 It is much like the process that makes galvanized metal stronger, better, and more valuable, than its plain cousin.

 Enlightened leaders recognize a very simple truth: if everyone agreed with each other all the time, there would be no innovation; just stagnation.
 So, they encourage and respect differences of opinion, and they set an expectation that conflict will naturally arise during the ordinary course of business.